cztomczak/cefpython/api/cefpython.md

 | name | string |
 | __Return__ | object |

-Returns a global client callback that was set using SetGlobalClientCallback().
+Returns a global client callback that was set using SetGlobalClientCallback() or SetGlobalClientHandler.
 Returns None if callback was not set.

 ### GetModuleDirectory